-The Administrative Law Advisory Committee (ALAC) approved this revision of the Hearing Officer Deskbook at its meeting on December 4[A1], 20182021.
-The Hearing Officer Deskbook was first produced by ALAC and published by the Office of the Executive Secretary of the Supreme Court of Virginia in 2001 and was previously revised in October 2009, December 2013, and December 2016, and December 2018.
+The Administrative Law Advisory Committee (ALAC) approved this revision of the Hearing Officer Deskbook at its meeting on October 19, 2016 , 2018.
+The Hearing Officer Deskbook was first produced by ALAC and published by the Office of the Executive Secretary of the Supreme Court of Virginia in 2001 and was revised in October 2009, and December 2013, and December 2016.